Ending diagnostic odysseys and inspiring hope

 Relentless pursuit of answers

 Ongoing research propels test development at Mayo Clinic Laboratories, enabling innovative testing that delivers faster, reliable answers to confidently diagnose patients.
-Our test results not only equip physicians and patients with meaningful diagnostic, prognostic, and therapeutic insights, they provide hope for a healthier future.
+Our test results not only equip physicians and patients with meaningful diagnostic, prognostic, and therapeutic insights, they also provide hope for a healthier future.

 Experience and expertise you can trust